Geriatric Psychiatry

 Content warning: Please be advised, the below article on geriatric psychiatry might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-This is where geriatric psychiatrists come in.
-Whether you are a senior seeking mental health care that will be right for you, a psychiatry student looking to specialize, or a loved one hoping to find help for your aging family, you can benefit from learning about the basics of geriatric psychiatry and how it relates to mental and emotional disorders.
+People of any age can benefit from mental health support, and older adults over 65 years of age are often at a high risk of mental health and cognitive conditions.
+In these cases, geriatric psychiatrists may offer support.
+Whether you are a senior seeking mental healthcare, a psychiatry student looking to specialize, or a loved one hoping to help your aging family member, you can learn the basics of geriatric psychiatry and how it relates to mental and emotional disorders below, as well as ways to find support.

 What is psychiatry?

-Psychiatry is the medical study of mental illnesses and disorders, both acute and chronic, which psychiatrists then attempt to diagnose and treat.
+Psychiatry is the medical study of mental illnesses and disorders, both acute and chronic, in which psychiatrists then attempt to diagnose and treat.
 It is an area of medicine, much like oncology or cardiology.
-Because of this, it looks at mental health from a medical standpoint, unlike psychology which focuses on psychological aspects of mental health.
+For this reason, psychiatry often looks at mental health from a medical standpoint, unlike psychology, which focuses on the psychological aspects of mental health.

-Derived from Greek, the words psykhe and iatreia mean "mind" and "healing" respectively.
-Psychiatry focuses particularly on identifying and addressing the mental health needs of an individual, with the goal of “healing” a patient's “mind.”
+Derived from Greek, the words psykhe and iatreia mean "mind" and "healing," respectively.
+Psychiatry focuses particularly on identifying and addressing the mental health needs of an individual, with the goal of “healing” an individual’s “mind.”

 Psychiatric treatment methods

-Psychiatrists use varied evaluation and treatment methods, from talk therapy to electroconvulsive therapy.
-However, because they are medical doctors, psychiatrists are mostly known for their ability to prescribe medications to treat mental health conditions like depression, bipolar disorder, anxiety, and obsessive-compulsive disorder, to name a few.
+Psychiatrists use varied evaluation and treatment methods, from talk therapy to electroconvulsive therapy (ECT).
+However, because they are medical doctors, psychiatrists are mostly known for their ability to prescribe medications to treat mental health conditions, like depression, bipolar disorder, anxiety, and obsessive-compulsive disorder (OCD), to name a few.
 Unlike psychotherapists, as medical students, psychiatrists must complete medical school training programs as part of their education and are trained in residency programs just like general practitioners or physicians.

 Psychiatric diagnosis

 To diagnose and treat mental illness, a psychiatrist will typically meet with a potential patient to discuss their presenting problem(s) at length.
-Psychiatrists then may order or conduct a physical examination as well to help rule out medical conditions such as hyperthyroidism, metabolic syndrome, and syphilis that can trigger symptoms that may be otherwise confused with mental illnesses.
-After ruling out a medical condition, the psychiatrist then may give the patient a diagnosis and a respective treatment plan.
+Psychiatrists then may order or conduct a physical examination to rule out medical conditions such as hyperthyroidism, metabolic syndrome, and syphilis that can cause symptoms that may be otherwise confused with mental illnesses.
+After ruling out a medical condition, the psychiatrist may give the client a diagnosis and a treatment plan.

 What is geriatric psychiatry?